Share this post on:

 • Otherwise, if the third letter is Te (Extraverted Thinking) or Fe (Extraverted Feeling), the fourth letter will be J because the Judging axis is Extraverted.

-3. The first letter is either E (Extraversion) or I (Introversion) and indicates which of either the Perceiving of Judging Function is the Dominate (top) Function:
+3. The first letter is either E (Extraversion) or I (Introversion) and indicates which of either the Perceiving of Judging Function is the dominant (top) function

-• This is independent of the last letter that indicates which Perceiving or Judging value is Extravterd.
+• The first letter is independent of the last letter, which indicates which Perceiving or Judging value is the Extravterd function.
 Thus, the other will be Introverted (the polar opposite).

 • The first letter will indicate which of the Perceinig of Judging values is the top Dominate function.